HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 * action[=].relatedAction[=].offsetRange.high.value = 15
 * action[=].relatedAction[=].offsetRange.high.code = #d
 ```

 The Event `Visit-3` has an _id_ assigned to it.
-Prior and subsequent activities use the `relatedAction.actionId` to reference the pivot activity.
+Prior and subsequent activities use the _relatedAction.actionId_ to reference the pivot activity.
 This allows elementary sequencing of planned elements to represent the SoA.
 This sample also represents a simple windowing capability for scheduling activities relative to the index event.
-There is a separate use case to address how targetted windows can be applied to the scheduling of study activities.
+There is a separate use case to address how targeted windows can be applied to the scheduling of study activities.

 # Observations on how the SoA can be implemented